8.4 Geometric Sequences and Series

 Consider the following three sequences:

-What each of these sequences has in common is that ratio of two successive terms is the same constant for each particular series.
+What each of these sequences has in common is that ratio of two successive terms is the same constant for each particular sequence.
 That constant is called the common ratio of the sequence.
-For the first sequence, the common ratio is one-third, for the second it is one half and for the third, it is negative one-third.
-Geometric series can be defined recursively in terms of their initial term and the common ratio, r, as follows:
+For the first sequence, the common ratio is one-third, since each term beginning with the second term is exactly one-third of the preceding term.
+For the second sequence, the common ratio is one-half and for the third sequence, it is negative one-third.
+Sequences defined in this manner by a common ratio are called geometric sequences.

 Exercise 8.4.1

-Solution
+See Solution

 A geometric series is a sum of the terms of a geometric sequence.